Astonomy/Astonomy/README.md

 # HELLO WORLD
-## A student who is intrested in coding
+## A student who is intrested in coding, embedded system, and photographing

 Learning: C++, Html, CSS, JavaScript